-Duchess of Cambridge Catherine, commonly known as Kate, is wife of Prince William, who is second in line to the British Throne.
+Duchess of Cambridge Catherine, commonly known as Kate, is the wife of Prince William, who is second in line to the British Throne.
 Born on January 09 1982 as Catherine Elizabeth Middleton, Duchess will become the Queen Consort of United Kingdom and 15 other Commonwealth realms when Prince William ascended the throne – “Consort” being the official title of the reigning Monarch’s spouse.

 Catherine was born at Royal Berkshire Hospital and raised in a small village ‘Chapel Row’ in Berkshire, England.
 Coming from Upper-Middle Class British Family, Catherine is the eldest children of Michael and Carole Middleton.
 Michael and Carole both worked for British Airways as Flight Dispatcher and flight Attendant respectively.
 Michael’s family is reported to have ties to British Aristocracy and his relatives were supposedly used to host royals since 1926.